Skip to Content

 Try before you buy?
 Yes, please!

-When you visit Akarua’s stunning grounds in Cromwell or at Akarua Wines & Kitchen by Artisan in Lake Hayes be sure to try The Siren, a distinctive Pinot Noir offered in various vintages.
+When you visit Mora’s Cellar Door in Lake Hayes, be sure to try The Siren, a distinctive Pinot Noir offered in various vintages.
 Each year’s harvest boasts slightly different characteristics and tasting notes.
 No matter which one you try, taste it carefully; as you swish it around in your mouth, take note of how the rich mouthfeel conveys the character of the very earth from which its grapes were harvested.

-And if you’re feeling peckish, visit Akarua’s well-appointed kitchen overlooking a lush garden, all just 15 minutes from Queenstown Central in Lake Hayes.
-You can visit anytime between 9 am – 5 pm, however, the cellar door is only open for tastings between 11 am to 5 pm and you must book in advance.
-While there, consider walking the Lake Hayes Loop (one of the best easy hikes in Queenstown.)
+And if you’re feeling peckish, visit Mora’s Artesian Kitchen overlooking a lush garden, all just 15 minutes from Queenstown Central in Lake Hayes.
+You can visit anytime between 9 am to 5 pm.

 Insider’s Tip: Visit in autumn for one of the world’s most colorful fall foliage views.
 Because there’s nothing quite like a palette of vibrant autumn colors to accompany your wine!